 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using flecainide (Tambocor®), methadone (Dolophine®), phenytoin (Dilantin®), medicine to treat HIV or AIDS (such as didanosine, lamivudine, stavudine, zidovudine, Combivir®, or Zerit®), or a blood thinner (such as warfarin, Coumadin®).
+- Make sure your doctor knows if you also use flecainide (Tambocor®), methadone (Dolophine®), phenytoin (Dilantin®), medicine to treat hepatitis B, HIV, or AIDS (such as didanosine, lamivudine, stavudine, telbivudine, zidovudine, Combivir®, Retrovir®, Tyzeka®, Videx®, or Zerit®), or a blood thinner (such as warfarin, Coumadin®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, breathing problems, lung disease, heart disease, a history of a heart attack or stroke, high or low blood pressure, or heart rhythm problems.
-Tell your doctor if you have thyroid problems, diabetes, eye or vision problems, pancreas disease, immune system problems, or an autoimmune disorder (such as psoriasis, lupus, or arthritis).
+- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, bleeding problems, lung or breathing problems, heart or blood vessel disease, severe chest pain, a history of a heart attack or stroke, high or low blood pressure, or heart rhythm problems.
+Tell your doctor if you have thyroid problems, diabetes, vision problems, high triglycerides in the blood, nerve problems, pancreas disease, HIV or AIDS, or an autoimmune disorder (such as psoriasis, lupus, or arthritis).

-- Make sure your doctor knows if you have a history of depression, bipolar disorder, HIV or AIDS, or an addiction to drugs or alcohol.
+- Make sure your doctor knows if you have a history of depression, bipolar disorder, or an addiction to drugs or alcohol.
 Also, tell your doctor if you have ever had an organ transplant.